bitcoin/bitcoin/README.md

 Governance formula: We have implemented a % decline schedule — starting the first month with 1500000 SYS and ending on the 24th month with 196708 SYS.
 After that period, the superblock starts with 151767 SYS a month and will decline 5% every year.
 Read more about it here: https://medium.com/@syscoin/syscoin-4-0-rewards-specifications-a3dc01d85adf.

-Interoptibility through a trust-less, no custodian, no counterparty bridge to NEVM.
-Existing ERC20 assets can move to and from Syscoin Platform Tokens at will.
-This is the first time a fractional supply, two-way bridge has been developed and brought to market.
-It will enable a scaling infrastructure for NEVM as well as flexibility for existing Syscoin ecosystem.
-A sharing and collobrative approach to foster growth in the industry was the goal, this is the results of over 18 months of research and development by [Blockchain Foundry Inc](https://www.blockchainfoundry.co/).
+Interoptibility between UTXO assets and ERC20 NEVM account model through a trust-less, zero custodian, zero counterparty internal bridge.
 Documentation can be found [here](https://github.com/syscoin/sysethereum-docs).

-The bridge allows existing ERC20's following the standard spec [EIP-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) to trust-lessly move across chains.
-This is different than other projects that use custodians (operators that are in control of the movement of funds), which can cause theoretical attacks especially as value of transfers increases.
-Our implementation relies on PoW as the absolute security mechanism which is tried, tested and true from Nakamoto consensus used in Bitcoin.
-Either side uses SPV proofs while having knowledge of the longest chain.
-On NEVM, Syscoin block headers are saved in a smart contract to validate against SPV proofs and on Syscoin, nodes are listening to the NEVM network natively through Geth light nodes.
-This way we have absolute knowledge of the chains when validating SPV proofs and no external parties are needed to attest on the longest chain.
-See documentation for more [details](https://github.com/syscoin/sysethereum-docs).

 For more information, as well as an immediately useable, binary version of the Syscoin Core software, see https://syscoin.org/, or read the [original whitepaper](https://syscoin.org/zdag_syscoin_whitepaper.pdf).

 Syscoin is a merge-minable SHA256 coin which provides an array of useful services which leverage the bitcoin protocol and blockchain technology.
+It enables turing complete smart contracts running in an NEVM (Network-enhanced Virtual Machine) to leverage bitcoin security through merged-mining.
+Scaling the technology will happen on layer 2 (zkRollups for NEVM and Lightning Networks for UTXO assets).

-888 million total coins (deflation 5 percent per year, deflation on all payouts) Block time: 60 seconds target
+Block time: 150 seconds target
+Halving interval: 210240 (~1 year)
-Rewards: 38.5 Syscoins per block deflated 5 percent per year.
-10 percent to governance proposals
+Rewards: 96.25 Syscoins per block deflated 5 percent per year 10 percent to governance proposals
+90 percent split with miner/masternode of which:
-22.5 percent to miner
+   25 percent to miner
-67.5 percent to masternode
+   75 percent to masternode
-SHA256 Proof of Work
+50 percent of the transaction fees paid to masternode Masternode minium subsidy(before seniority): 5.275 Syscoins (can not go below this amount even accounting for deflation) NEVM subsidy (EIP1559): 10.55 Syscoins (static, not deflating) SHA256 Proof of Work
-Mineable either exclusively or via merge-mining any SHA256 PoW coin Masternode collateral requirement: 100000 Syscoins Masternode seniority: 35% increase after 1 year, 100% increase after 2.5 years Governance proposals payout schedule: every month There is a 5% deflation per year on Syscoin
+Mineable either exclusively or via merge-mining any SHA256 PoW coin Masternode collateral requirement: 100000 Syscoins Masternode seniority: 35 percent increase after 210240 blocks (~1 year), 100 percent increase after 525600 blocks (~2.5 years)
-Governance funding per round (Approx. 2m Syscoins per month to start) Governance funding gets 5% deflation per round (superblock).
-See formula below.
-Consensus enforced segwit (all transactions have witness programs except coinbase) Codebase based off of latest Bitcoin Core (https://github.com/bitcoin/bitcoin) Services include:
+Governance proposals payout schedule: every 17520 blocks (~1 month) Governance funding per round (Approx. 2m Syscoins per month to start) Governance funding gets 5% deflation per round (superblock).
+See formula below Codebase based off of latest Bitcoin Core (https://github.com/bitcoin/bitcoin)

 For more information read the Syscoin whitepaper.